maciejmarchel12/pr-exercise-repo/README.md

 "This is jameel's change!! :)"

 Kieran
-"Work so one day your idols become your rivals"
+"Work so one day your idol's become your rivals"